ihark/pinimatic/README.md

  + Tag auto recognition
  + Tag auto suggest
  + Notifications by email and website
+ + Make any pin your avatar in one click.
+ + Pin detail view.
+ + Zoom images view.

 ### Current User Account Features
  + User contact form for feedback & support